eXept Software AG Logo

 o basicInitializeSystem

-initialize all other classes; setup dispatcher processes etc.
+initialize all other classes.

-right after startup, ususally immediately followed by Smalltalk>>start.
+right after startup, usually immediately followed by Smalltalk>>start.

 Notice:

-this is not called when an image is restarted; in this
+this is NOT called when an image is restarted; in this

 case the show starts in Smalltalk>>restart.